arthurutnehmer/cs61b-ataxx/README.md

 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

-## Licensing

-This project is licensed under MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Contact

 Feel free to reach out if you have any questions or suggestions.